-When we set out to find RV jobs on the road we knew we wanted something besides a camp hosting job.
+When we set out to find RV jobs/workamping jobs on the road we knew we wanted something besides a camp hosting job.
 As our goal is to travel to all the National Parks we thought a job in a national park sounded more appealing.
 The thought of living in or just outside a national park would be bucket list stuff for us.
 To get paid to do it made it irresistible.

-Through my research I discovered that there were lots of seasonal jobs in our national parks.
-In fact you can have an NPS job and work directly for the National Park Service or you can work for a concessionaire who operates within a National Park.
+Through my research I discovered that there were lots of seasonal workamping jobs in our national parks.
+In fact, you can have an NPS job and work directly for the National Park Service or you can work for a concessionaire who operates within a National Park.
 With this knowledge I knew there were lots of National Park jobs so I set out to find us one.

 Plus there are usually lots of jobs at each National Park.
-Everything from management and the staff to support it all like accounting, housekeeping, human resources, buyers, IT, Maintenance, and grounds and... it takes a lot to operate everything in the National Parks which means there is a National Park job for you!
+Everything from management and the staff to support it all like accounting, housekeeping, human resources, buyers, IT, Maintenance, and grounds and... it takes a lot to operate everything in the National Parks which means there is a National Park workamping job for you!

 Our strategy was to apply for any National Park job that interested us.
-Which means we usually apply for as many as 30 NPS jobs each season.
+Which means we usually apply for as many as 30 workamping jobs each season.
 If you are open to taking the best job that you can get and applying for as many jobs as you can, you should be able to get a job.

-All three of these National Park jobs have included an hourly wage along with a campsite.
+All three of these National Park workamping jobs have included an hourly wage along with a campsite.
 At two spots we paid nothing and at one we paid $320 a month to be camped steps away from the beach.
 All of the workamping jobs we have had in the National Parks have provided full hookups and free laundry.
 Some have provided free internet, in the one case where it wasn't provided there was a strong signal so we just used our phones.
 You can usually expect that the camping site provided will be either free or at a greatly reduced rate compared to anything else you would find inside or close to a national park.